linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 If you want Linkerd functionality like Service Profiles, Traffic Splits, etc, there is additional configuration required to make the Ingress controller's Linkerd proxy run in `ingress` mode.
-This allows Linkerd to discover services based on the `:authority` or `Host` header and understand what service a request is destined for without being dependent on DNS or IPs.
+This causes Linkerd to route requests based on their `:authority`, `Host`, or `l5d-dst-override` headers instead of their original destination which allows Linkerd to perform its own load balancing and use Service Profiles to expose per-route metrics and enable traffic splitting.

 The Ingress controller deployment's proxy can be made to run in `ingress` mode by adding the following annotation i.e `linkerd.io/inject: ingress` in the Ingress